-The Behavioral Health Leadership Team should consider taking the lead on the following projects:
+In addition to the three priorities identified by the community, the Behavioral Health Leadership Team should consider taking the lead on the following projects:

 • Countywide Mental Health Awareness and Education.
 The Leadership Team can plan annual community behavioral health conferences and other trainings that promote behavioral health awareness, access to resources, and local initiatives that improve the administration of justice for persons with mental illness, IDD, or substance use disorders.